-Shagwüf’s first full-length album unleashes heavy psychedelic blues on the ears of an unsuspecting public.
+"Shagwüf’s first full-length album unleashes heavy psychedelic blues on the ears of an unsuspecting public.
 There is a lot to unwrap here.
 The dense musicality suggests a mastery of instruments.
-Mood and tempo change quickly within songs courtesy of drummer Pablo Olivieri, which define the swampy atmosphere.
+Mood and tempo change quickly within songs courtesy of drummer Pablo Olivieri, while Ivan Christo’s organ-esque keyboard wailing helps define the swampy atmosphere.
 The lyrics suggest a primal, violent undercurrent.
-“Run O’ Bad Luck” begins almost as a self-empowering dance track before vocalist Pete Stallings turns to the listener to snarl questioningly, “How does it feel to be someone else’s meal?”
-“Fight Like a Girl,” with bassist Sally Rose on lead vocals, exhibits the best attributes of a top-notch Kim Deal-fronted Pixies song, one-upping Julius Caesar with the refrain, “She came, she saw, she broke my jaw.”
+“Run O’ Bad Luck” begins almost as a self-empowering dance track before vocalist Pete Stallings turns to the listener to snarl questioningly, “How does it feel to be someone else’s meal?”.“Fight Like a Girl,” with bassist Sally Rose on lead vocals, exhibits the best attributes of a top-notch Kim Deal-fronted Pixies song, one-upping Julius Caesar with the refrain, “She came, she saw, she broke my jaw.”
 The garage energy blazes toward “Cassolette,” the five-minute churning typhoon at the album’s center.
 Once there, all instruments explore the parameters of their existence with many a noodle.
-Sally Rose and Sweet Pete complement each other’s vocals throughout.
-In spite of the intensity, the songs have a strong throughline of humor as well, one necessary to sell the charming couplet, “Ridin' my cheetah chariot / I feed my cheetahs on baby carrots.'
+Rose and Pete Stallings complement each other’s vocals throughout.
+In spite of the intensity, the songs have a strong throughline of humor as well, one necessary to sell the charming couplet, “I’m in my cheetah chariot / I feed my cheetahs on baby carrots.' ”